 How Do You Link DNA Results To An Ancestry Tree?

-How do you link DNA results to an Ancestry tree?
+To link your DNA results to an Ancestry tree:

 The link to the DNA Settings page is shown as a cog icon at the top right of your DNA results.